ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2021-01-03-google-pixel2-touchscreen.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: One possible fix for your Google Pixel 2 if the touch screen quits working
+excerpt: "# The problem: phone touch screen randomly quit working

+My Google Pixel 2's touch screen suddenly stopped working. **The screen itself works fine and shows everything perfectly, but the _touch_ sensor is not working _anywhere_ on the phone screen!**"
 tags:
   - phone repairs
   - life skills